pierrebedu/competition-dreem/README.md

 HOW TO USE THIS?

-- download and rename (X_train.h5, X_test.h5, y_train.csv,  y_benchmark.csv) the datset on : https://challengedata.ens.fr/participants/challenges/45/
+- download the dataset on : https://challengedata.ens.fr/participants/challenges/45/
+- rename the files X_train.h5, X_test.h5, y_train.csv,  y_benchmark.csv
 - open the CNN file in JUPYTER NOTEBOOK

 ###################################################################